Nearly 40,000 nurses on strike over pay parity

 Members of the Irish Nurses and Midwives organisation during a previous protest in Dublin.
 The union is to stage the first of six 24-hour work stoppages today.
 File photograph: Cyril Byrne/The Irish Times

-Nearly 40,000 nurses are taking to the picket lines today, but the Government is arguing that conceding to their pay demands would end up “completely undermining” its budgetary position at a time of significant risk and uncertainty posed by Brexit.
+Nearly 40,000 nurses are on strike today but the Government is arguing that conceding to their pay demands would end up “completely undermining” its budgetary position at a time of significant risk and uncertainty posed by Brexit.

 Minister for Finance and Public Expenditure Paschal Donohoe said agreeing to provide additional pay rises for nurses would “no doubt generate knock-on or “leapfrogging” claims from the rest of the public service workforce, where there are already other well-aired pay grievances”.

-Members of the Irish Nurses and Midwives Organisation (INMO) are to stage the first in a series of six 24-hour work stoppages on Wednesday as part of a campaign to secure pay parity with other graduate-entry healthcare professional staff such as physiotherapists.
+Members of the Irish Nurses and Midwives Organisation (INMO) are staging the first in a series of six 24-hour work stoppages on Wednesday as part of a campaign to secure pay parity with other graduate-entry healthcare professional staff such as physiotherapists.
 The nurses maintain that such increases are needed to tackle recruitment and retention problems in the health service.
+The strike began at 8am.

 Psychiatric nurses are to put in place an overtime ban on Thursday and will escalate their campaign to full work stoppages towards the middle of February.